-A patent lasts for a set period of time, to exclusively make, use or sell, any device, substance, method or process, which is new, inventive and useful.
+A patent lasts for a set period of time (most commonly 20 years) to exclusively make, use or sell, any device, substance, method or process, which is new, inventive and useful.
 A patent application is a descriptive document (often including diagrams) that contains concise written statements that define the invention covered by the patent application.

 Most would argue that patent protection fosters technological, economic and social advancement.